StevenBlack/vocab/million-dollar-words.md

 ### pertinacious
 Holding firmly to a belief or opinion; unwilling to be drawn away from a previously held idea.
-(See also obdurate.)

 ### peruse
 To review thoroughly, study carefully.
-Often misused to mean "skim."

 ### pestle
-As in "mortar and pestle," the traditional tools used by a pharmacist.
-The pestle is the stick that looks like a knee bone; the mortar is the little bowl that holds the stuff to be crushed.
+A traditional tools used by a pharmacist.
+The pestle is the stick that looks like a knee bone.

 ### Peter Principle